 12 Secrets Of An Employee Engagement Survey That Gets Results

-Yet notwithstanding the ubiquity of this approach for gathering employee feedback, only 22% of organizations get good outcomes from their employee engagement surveys (i.e., survey scores were low but they've improved dramatically, or the scores were high and remained high).
+Yet notwithstanding the ubiquity of the survey approach for gathering employee feedback, only 22% of organizations get good outcomes from their employee engagement surveys (i.e., survey scores were low but they've improved dramatically, or the scores were high and remained high).

 How can you ensure that your employee engagement survey delivers winning results?
 Follow these 12 lessons gleaned from research with more than one million employees and thousands of employee engagement surveys.

 Here’s a summary of what you’ll find out on this page (click any link to skip to that section):